BilgehanArici/100devs-calculator/README.md

 ### How to submit your code for review:

 - Fork and clone this repo
-- Create a new branch called answer
+- Create a new branch called answerr
 - Checkout answer branch
 - Push to your fork
 - Issue a pull request